gogobook/my-asp-dot-net/ch8.md

 anonymous methods.
 In this case, instead of duplicating the code, write a named method.
 You have to write it only once and reference it by its name.
-NOTE
+**NOTE**
 The syntax for anonymous methods was introduced with C# 2.
-With new programs you really don’t need this syntax anymore because lambda expressions (explained in the next section) offer the same—and more—functionality.
+With new programs you really don’t need this syntax anymore because lambda expressions (explained in the next section) offer the same——and more——functionality.
 However, you’ll find the syntax for anonymous methods in many places in existing source code, which is why it’s good to know it.
 Lambda expressions have been available since C# 3.